 About

-I am currently a postdoctoral fellow in the Department of Psychology and Neuroscience at the University of North Carolina at Chapel Hill, where I work in the Developmental Personality Neuroscience Lab led by Michael Hallquist.
+I am currently a postdoctoral research fellow in the Department of Psychology and Neuroscience at the University of North Carolina at Chapel Hill, where I work in the Developmental Personality Neuroscience Lab led by Michael Hallquist.
 I earned my Ph.D. in Psychology and Neuroscience from the University of North Carolina at Chapel Hill and B.A. in Psychology and Sociology from UCLA.